 Virtuous CRM is a tool that was built to be a little different from other databases.
 With that in mind, we also use some different lingo than you may know from other systems.
 This glossary should provide a basic primer on most of the terms you’ll encounter when using Virtuous.
 We’re sure that once you get the hang of it, you’ll be able to “speak Virtuous” like a pro!

-Archive: Archived Contacts are not visible on the Contacts screen in Virtuous and are not returned in Contact queries or searches, almost as though they do not exist.
-By archiving a Contact, you do preserve the history of their activity, including past gifts.
-IN Virtuous, Contacts can never be deleted - archiving is the only option.
-Admins can view the list of archived Contacts and even un-archive records as needed.
+Archive: In general, when you “Archive” something it means “I no longer need this data”, so you tuck it away.
+Out of sight, out of mind.
+It’s not quite deleted, but it’s no longer an “active” item in your database.
+Archived Contacts are not visible on the Contacts screen and are not returned in Contact queries or searches.
+By archiving a Contact, the history of activity is preserved, including past gifts.
+Admins can view the list of archived Contacts and even unarchive records as needed.

 Campaign: Campaigns in Virtuous allow you to track your outbound marketing and fundraising efforts, connect these efforts to gifts received, and track their effectiveness.
 Campaigns are constructed in a hierarchy, consisting of Campaigns > Communications > Segments.
 This structure can be used to support any organization’s marketing structure, from small startups to large international organizations.

-Contact ID: A unique numeric identifier assigned to all contacts entered into Virtuous CRM.
-Contact IDs are automatically assigned whenever a new contact is created.
+Contact ID: A unique numeric identifier assigned to all contact records entered into Virtuous CRM.
+Contact IDs are automatically assigned anytime a new contact is created.

 Contact Method: Contact methods can include phone numbers, email addresses, and social media handles.
 Contact methods are always associated with Individuals (not Contacts) as communication is inherently personal, and each Individual will have one phone number and one email address that is identified as their primary phone or email.
 Each Contact Method also has a Type associated with it.
 When selecting a Type, the available options are: Home Email, Work Email, Other Email, Home Phone, Mobile Phone, Work Phone, Other Phone, Fax, Facebook, Instagram, Twitter, Foursquare, Pinterest, RSS, Snapchat, Tumblr, Vimeo, YouTube, LinkedIn, Skype, Web, and Other.

 Contact Type: Each contact in Virtuous is assigned a type.
 There are three main types in Virtuous: Household, Organization, and Foundation.
-You may create additional types, if needed, which will be based on one of the three main contact types.
-If you are importing contact data that includes custom contact types, be sure to create those types first.
+You may create additional types if needed, which will be based on one of the three main contact types.

 Donor Portal: Virtuous Giving users will be provided with a Donor Portal page, where donors can log in to manage their stored credit card or bank information, make changes to recurring gifts, make a donation, and even see all of their past giving history, both online and offline.
 Your organization's donor portal can be customized with your logo and color scheme, and you will have your own unique subdomain to provide to your givers.
 All donors who make a gift via Virtuous Giving will automatically have an account created, which they can claim afterward by creating a login.
 Donor logins are tied to their email address and cannot be changed.

 Financial Score: Each Contact is assigned a Financial Score, on a scale of 0-99 (99 being the best).
 This score is a relative score, meaning records are ranked against all of the records in your database.
-Contacts with a high score are your best donors, based on not only the total amount of money they have given, but also how often they give, and how recent their last gift was.
+Contacts with a high score are your best donors.

 Giver: “Givers” are your donors.
 Would it be simpler to just say “donors?”
 Maybe.
 But that would go against part of what Virtuous is all about.
 We use the term “givers” because, all too often, interactions with “donors” are strictly financial transactions, without an understanding of what makes someone want to give financially or the other resources, like time and social capital, that someone might be willing to share with your organization.
 Viewing someone as a “Giver” is a small step toward seeing your relationship with them in a new light, and hopefully leads to seeing all the ways that individual can help advance your mission.